How can BIAT assist if I have a brain injury?

 While the Brain Injury Association of Tasmania is no longer funded as a brain injury information and referral service- we can still provide people with information on where they can access this support, and a follow-up service to ensure people’s need for information and support is being met.

-We can provide you with a Brain Injury Assistance Card
+We can provide you with a National Assistance Card - available late 2021

-BIAT’s ‘Brain Injury Assistance Card’ gives individuals with brain injury the confidence to go out into the community knowing that if they get into difficulty, they can show their Assistance Card and their nominated areas of difficulty will be acknowledged.
+BIAT’s ‘National Assistance Card’ gives individuals with brain injury the confidence to go out into the community knowing that if they get into difficulty, they can show their Assistance Card and their nominated areas of difficulty will be acknowledged.